Bursaries and Hardship Support

 Undergraduate Bursaries

-To help level the playing field and allow all students to fully benefit from everything that Cambridge offers, King's is looking to expand its own offer of bursaries to students from lower income households, encouraging the very best students to apply to King’s and providing up-front support with fees and maintenance.
+By supporting an undergraduate bursary you can help level the playing field and allow all students to fully benefit from everything that Cambridge offers, encouraging the very best students to apply to King’s and providing up-front support with fees and maintenance.

 King’s opened doors for me, and I give back so that I can help to open doors for others.